bcbio/bcbio-nextgen/docs/contents/parallel.rst

   the available memory per core without getting out of memory system errors.

 - Passing total memory usage along to schedulers.
-The Torque, SGE and SLURM schedulers use this information to allocate memory to processes, avoiding issues with other scheduled programs using available memory on a shared machine.
+The SLURM, SGE, Torque and PBSPro schedulers use this information to allocate memory to processes, avoiding issues with other scheduled programs using available memory on a shared machine.